Skip to content

 The earliest appearance of this language can be traced back to the days of the Roman Empire, which was formed around 75 BC.
 The Roman Empire elected to make Latin its formal language, making it an important language at that time.

-Latin was the origin of all the Romance languages – Spanish, French, Italian, Portuguese, Catalan, and Romanian and many words today, including a number of words in modern-day English.
+Latin was the origin of all the Romance languages – Spanish, French, Italian, Portuguese, Catalan, and Romanian and many words today, including several words in modern-day English.
 Latin is still the official language of Poland and Vatican City.
 Latin is taught at several higher education institutions around the world.

 5- Farsi / Persian Language

-Farsi is the direct descendant of the Old Persian language, which was the official language of the Persian Empire.
-Persian emerged sometime around 500 BC.
-Modern Persian emerged around 800 CE, and it has changed sparsely since then.
-Farsi is the common language spoken in modern-day Iran, Afghanistan, and Tajikistan.
+Farsi is the direct descendant of the Old Persian language, the Persian Empire’s official language.
+Persians emerged sometime around 500 BC.
+Modern Persian emerged around 800 CE and has changed sparsely since then.

-The language is spoken by more than 110 million people.
+More than 110 million people speak the language.
 Though it is almost the same with little variation, it is called Dari in Afghanistan and Tajiki in Tajikistan due to political reasons.

 Conclusion